This post contains affiliate links

 Covered in lush temperate rainforest, surrounded by pods of killer whales, inhabited by very few humans and resident to many genera of flora and fauna, Vancouver Island is a beautiful introduction, or farewell, to your road trip around Canada.

-Vancouver Island lies around 30 nautical miles off the coast from British Columbia’s capital Vancouver, hence the name, and has been a popular tourist destination for many decades.
+Vancouver Island lies around 30 nautical miles off the coast of British Columbia’s largest city - Vancouver, hence the name, and has been a popular tourist destination for many decades.

 What draws most people to The Island, in my opinion, isn’t the inland mountains, which by the way are much grander than I thought they’d be, but the relaxed coastal lifestyle, the surf and the late night bonfires on the beach.

-Vancouver Island covers an area of 31.000 square kilometres and is home to around 750,000 people, more than half of which live in the south, near the islands capital Victoria.
+Vancouver Island covers an area of 31.000 square kilometres and is home to around 750,000 people, more than half of which live in the south, near the BC's capital Victoria.

 Although Victoria has its charm, if you’ve only got a limited amount of time, it’s not somewhere I’d really recommend.
 The highlights of the island are further north in the rainforests and on the west coast, in particular Tofino and that's where you should aim your focus at.